Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 You know that saying “go where the locals are eating“?
 That’s exactly what I did when visiting this spot!

-I went into the Hai Ba Trung area, where more locals reside, to try some of the pho restaurants there rather than only eating at the spots in the more touristy areas!
+I went to the Hai Ba Trung area, where more locals reside, to try some of the pho restaurants there, rather than just eating at the spots in the more touristy areas.

-The eatery is spacious and clean and offers a wider variety of beef cuts for your bowl of Pho and a few Vietnamese drinks to order, too.
+The eatery is spacious and clean, offering a wider variety of beef cuts for your bowl of Pho, as well as a few Vietnamese drinks to order.

 Phở Thìn